Salmaarouch/RTOS_project/README.md

 # How To

-west init -l manifest-repo
+- west init -l manifest-repo
-west update
+- west update

+# Hints

+T3: Forest topology yml

+See KConfig in build/zephyr/.config